-Ownership: Chief Officer and Service Delivery Lead Trustee

-Date Issued: This policy was approved by the Board on 26 th July 2023

-Version (Y.M) 2023.07

-Review date of policy: Next review date is July 2024

-Review frequency: 1 year

-Review Notes Reviewed with reference to the model policy

-on the CA Intranet

-Is training Thorough induction training will be provided to

-required/provided? ensure that staff and volunteers are aware of

-good safeguarding practice alongside the

-service's core values and confidentiality.

-How is this policy Via the Office Manual

-made available?

-Evidence of use?
+Ownership: Chief Officer and Service Delivery Lead Trustee Date Issued: This policy was approved by the Board on 24 th July 2024 Version (Y.M) 2024.07 Review date of policy: Next review date is July 2025 Review frequency: 1 year Review Notes Reviewed with reference to the model policy on the CA Intranet - addition of Online Abuse as a type of abuse and additional detail on screening of staff and volunteers.
+Is training required/provided?
+Thorough induction training will be provided to ensure that staff and volunteers are aware of good safeguarding practice alongside the service's core values and confidentiality.
+How is this policy made available?
+Via the Office Manual Evidence of use?